Brother Dege

-David John Legg (8 June 1967 – 8 March 2024), known professionally as Brother Dege and Dege Legg was an American singer, songwriter, and musician of rock and blues.
+David John Legg (8 June 1967 – 8 March 2024), known professionally as Brother Dege and Dege Legg, was a United States singer, songwriter, and musician of country, rock and blues.

 Early life

 From Cajun-French and Irish ancestry, Legg was born and raised in southern Louisiana.
 His parents were Anne and John Legg, lieutenant colonel from the United States Air Force.
 They moved a lot and lived in Northern California and Georgia.
 His parents broke up so he and his mother came back to Louisiana.

 He had a Bachelor of Arts in philosophy from Louisiana State University.
 He also discovered Henry Miller, Charles Bukowski, Gabriel García Márquez and Beat Generation's writers.

 He listened to 1970s and 1980s rock music : Led Zeppelin, Black Sabbath, Jimi Hendrix, AC/DC, plus the blues of Blind Willie Johnson, Son House, Robert Johnson, Bukka White, plus lyrics of Tom Waits and Bob Dylan.
 He taught himself how to play guitar and wrote his first songs.

 Legg suffered from chronic depression and drug dependence.
 After a suicide attempt in the Mississippi from a bridge he decided to go to drug rehabilitation.